JimmySpi/ts-cypress/readme.md

 ## Install VS Code plugins
 Click on Extensions tab and install
     - Cucumber (Gherkin) Full Support

+NO NEED IF .VSCODE IS NOT IN GITIGNORE:
 Add a !git-ignored! folder ".vscode" to root path and add settings.json with following config code:
 <!-- {
     "cucumberautocomplete.steps": [